Is canned food past its expiry or Best Before Date safe to eat? What about food in tetra paks?

 These are all signs that the container may not be perfectly sealed anymore and once the seal is broken, no matter how tiny, microbial action that can lead to food spoilage can start up again.
-If you’re container shows any of these signs – Toss it, regardless of what the Best Before Date is.
+If your container shows any of these signs – Toss it, regardless of what the Best Before Date is.

 The condition of the container is far more important to the safety of food in cans or tetra paks than the Best Before Date.
 Regardless of the date, if the container has been damaged or compromised in any way, the safety of the food inside has been compromised as well.
 For example a couple of weeks ago, I had juice boxes that were well before the Best Before Date, however, something was clearly wrong with one of the boxes.
 The juice box felt soft and squishy, not rigid like juice boxes usually do.
 It did not feel wet, nor did it have any stains or leaks.
 It just felt wrong.
 Even though it was still months before the Best Before Date, I decided not to use that particular juice box – I was in doubt, so I threw it out.

 For canned food and tetra pak foods, assessing the container is key.
 But remember even a tiny pin prick can compromise the safety of the food inside a container.
 Because pin pricks may be hard to spot, it’s important to think of how your container has been handled and stored.